Document Graph for Neural Machine Translation: Experiments

 \section{Experiments}

 \paragraph{Data}

 We evaluate our approach on translation benchmarks with different corpus size: (1) IWSLT En--Fr and Zh--En translation tasks~\cite{cettolo2012wit3} with around 200K sentence pairs for training.
 Following convention~\cite{wang-etal-2017-exploiting-cross,miculicich-etal-2018-document,zhang-etal-2018-improving}, both language pairs take dev2010 as the development set. tst2010 is used for testing on En--Fr and tst2010$\sim$tst2013 on Zh--En.
-(2) Opensubtitle2018 En--Ru translation corpus released by~\citeauthor{voita-etal-2018-context}~\shortcite{voita-etal-2018-context}, which contains 1.5M sentence pairs for training.
-(3) WMT19 En--De document-level translation task which consists of Europarl, Rapid and News-Commentary with a total of 3.7M sentence pairs.
-We use newsdev2019 as the development set and newstest2019 as the test set.\footnote{Please refer to Table 1 in Supplementary for more details.}
+(2) Opensubtitle2018 En--Ru translation corpus released by~\citeauthor{voita-etal-2018-context}~\shortcite{voita-etal-2018-context}, which contains 6M sentence pairs for training, among which 1.5M sentence pairs have context sentences.
+(3) We adopted the WMT19 document-level corpus published by~\citet{scherrer-etal-2019-analysing} for the En-De translation task.
+This data contains 2.9M parallel sentences with document boundaries and 10.3M back-translated sentence pairs.

 All data are tokenized and segmented into subword units using the byte-pair encoding~\cite{sennrich2015neural}.
 We apply 32k merge steps for each language on En-Fr, En-Ru, En-De tasks, and 30k for Zh-En task.
 As a node in a document graph represents a word rather than its subwords, we average embeddings of the subwords as the embedding of the node.
 The 4-gram BLEU~\cite{papineni2002bleu} is used as the evaluation metric.